2017-08-08 04:28:26 • ID: 1631

 A classic Keilmesser / Prądnik from Neuburg /Donau

 This is a classic initial Ciemna/Pradnik backed bifacial knife, (Keilmesser).
 The term „Initial“ in this context means: before the application of Rejuvenation traits, for example by deceasing the volume of the artifact or by application of tranchet blows.

 It was found as a stray find, decennia ago, at Neuburg at the Donau (Bavaria) in the heartland of the Central European Micoquian technocomplex.

-It was made from Kreidequarzit, known as raw material from other Middle Paleolithic site nearby (Speckberg, Oberneder Grotto, Biburg, Landkreis Kelheim).
+It was made from Kreidequarzit, known as raw material from other Middle Paleolithic site nearby (Speckberg, Oberneder Grotto).

-The Prądnik technique of resharpening is known also from elsewhere in Central and West Europe, for example at Okiennik and Abri de Wylotne in Poland, Stratum IIIB at Buhlen (Hessen), at the Grottos de la Verpillière I and II (Bourgogne), Mont de Beuvry (Pas-de-Calais)....
+The Prądnik technique of resharpening is known from Central and Western Europe, for example from Okiennik and Abri Wylotne in Poland, Stratum IIIB at Buhlen (Hessen), at the Grottos de la Verpillière I and II (Bourgogne), Mont de Beuvry (Pas-de-Calais)....

-Keilmesser (Prądniks in the Polish literature) have been further divided by several authors into a plethora of morphological sub-types, mainly based on the shape of the tip and extent of the prehensile back (Klausennische, Bockstein, Pradnik/Ciemna, Königsaue, Lichtenberg, Buhlen, Tata, Wolgograd, Ak-Kaya…)
+Keilmesser (Prądniks) in the Polish literature) have been further divided by several authors into a plethora of morphological sub-types, mainly based on the shape of the tip and extent of the prehensile back (Klausennische, Bockstein, Pradnik/Ciemna, Königsaue, Lichtenberg, Buhlen, Tata, Wolgograd, Ak-Kaya…)

-Metrical analyses suggest that the variability of their forms fact reflects a combination of several main determinants, such as the nature and morphology of the raw material, the stage of the tool reduction during its use and modification and the presence and absence of hafting devices.
+Metrical analyses suggest that the variability of their forms reflects a combination of several main determinants, such as the nature and morphology of the raw material, the stage of the tool reduction during its use and modification and the presence / absence of hafting devices.

 The KMG-groups, recorded over a vast area from France to the lower Volga basin, are much more widespread than the Middle Palaeolithic MTA technocomplex, or the Bifacial Mousterian from the Bretagne and Normandy of Western Europe.
 In Western Europe, we notice an overlap between KMG / MTA as best evidenced in Belgium or France.

-This observation points to a strong influence of an elaborated socio-cultural behaviour among late Neanderthals before the advent of AMH in Europe.
+This observation points to a strong influence of several distinct elaborated socio-cultural behaviours among late Neanderthals before the advent of AMHs in Europe.